ashmistalin/Java-create-table-to-display-the-followiong-details/README.md

 # Java-create-table-to-display-the-followiong-details

 ## AIM:
 To Write a program that would print the information (name, year of joining, salary, address) of three employees by creating a class named 'Employee'.
-The output should be as follows:
 ```
  Name           Year of joining              Address
 Robert                1994                           64C- WallsStreat